 Physical Abuse - Where adults physically hurt or injure young people by hitting, shaking, throwing, poisoning, and burning, biting, scalding, suffocating, drowning or otherwise causing physical harm to a young person.
-Physical harm may also be caused when a parent feigns symptoms of, or deliberately causes ill health to a young person whom they are looking after e.g. factitious illness by proxy or Munchausen's syndrome by proxy.
+Physical harm may also be caused when a parent feigns symptoms of, or deliberately causes ill health to a young person whom they are looking after e.g. Fabricated or Induced Illness.